Order now and get my exclusive bonus course FREE

 Are you consumed with the fear of disease?
 Living with health anxiety can look like:

-This book will help you address your health anxiety with cognitive behavioral therapy (CBT)!
+This book will help you address your health anxiety with exposure-based cognitive behavioral therapy or CBT.

 ORDER NOW